 Examining the Highly Sensitive Child Scale

 More research is still needed in these areas to determine the best course of action, according to The British Psychological Society (BPS).
-Parents, child development specialists, school counselors and other childcare professionals can work together to determine the sensitivity of a child and what each child requires to thrive and grow in his or her environment.
+Parents, child development specialists, school counselors and other people who work with children can work together to determine the sensitivity of a child and what each child requires to thrive and grow in his or her environment.
 By using the Highly Sensitive Child scale, adults can determine the sensitivity levels of a child.

 Recent data seems to indicate that around 30% of children fall into the orchid category, while the rest are dandelions or tulips.
 The BPS points out that testing will need to be performed cross-culturally to see if there are variations there, what factors may influence other countries and what application are there.